Gene Jacobs DO

-Michele Lavigne MSW, LICSW
+Michele Lavigne, LICSW

 Ken has a B.A. from Barrington College in 1975 in Social Sciences.
 Three years course work in Master’s Program for Special Education at Rhode Island College 1987-1990.
 Graduated CAGS in Agency Counseling at Rhode Island College in 2014.